 - 2 tablespoons nutritional yeast 10g

-- 1/2 teaspoon black salt use regular slat if you can't fnd black salt
+- 1/2 teaspoon black salt use regular salt if you can't fnd black salt

 - 1 avocado